 We believe Al's symptoms of ALS began in the summer of 2015 when he fell and broke his leg.
 He had a foot drag since recovering from the Guillain-Barre Syndrome he was diagnosed with back in 2003.
 He had fallen numerous times since then so we initially thought it was the result of that side effect.
 Al's broken leg healed, but he never graduated from needing an assistive tool.
 He made it to a cane before his gains in leg mobility seemed to go in reverse.

 Al's strength and mobility continued to decrease rapidly, more so than what is typical for those diagnosed with PLS.
 Within a year he had lost his mobility other than a bit of movement in his right hand and arm. and the diagnosis changed to ALS.
-There is no longer enough control in his right hand to eat so he needs to be fed.
-For the past few months care has been put into the types of food and size of bites as his swallowing becomes more labored to reduce the chance of choking.
-At Agrace he has moved to a mechanical soft diet.
-He is not at the point of needing his food ground or pureed yet, but that would be the next step.
-He can no longer swallow pills so he has to have them ground and mixed with food or juice.
-His breathing has also become more labored so oxygen is on hand if needed.
+Eventually, Al no longer had enough control in his right hand to eat so he needed to be fed.
+As his ability to swallow decreased, care had to be put into the types of food and size of bites to reduce the chance of choking.
+In January, he moved to a mechanical soft diet.
+Now he is at the point of needing his food pureed.
+He can no longer swallow pills so he has to have them ground and mixed with food such as applesauce or pudding.
+For the most part his breathing has been ok but oxygen is on hand if needed.